kausi3422/SitefinityWebApp-for-DotNet-Framework/README.md

 Also encountered DB related permission errors here as well.
 Mixed mode authentication allows the use of either Windows or SQL Server credentials.

+If one encounters an error on SSMS while trying to provide permissions to sysadmin role in DB to a Login user account after logging with SQL Server credentials, then disconnect/log out and re-login/re-connect with Windows credentials and provide persmissions

 On the localhost Sitefinity site one can test with both Windows & Sql server authentication, only if mixed mode authentication is enabled on SQL Server 2019 Instance/Express.